giddyyupp/coco-minitrain/README.md

 COCO `minitrain` dataset home page.

-It is a subset of the COCO train2017 dataset, and contains 25K images (about 20% of the COCO train2017 set) and  around 184K annotations across 80 object categories.
+It is a subset of the COCO `train2017` dataset, and contains 25K images (about 20% of the `train2017` set) and  around 184K annotations across 80 object categories.
 We randomly sampled these images from the full set while preserving the following three quantities as much as possible:
 * proportion of object instances from each class,
 * overall ratios of small, medium and large objects,
 * per class ratios of small, medium and large objects.